Duff Beer: Duff Gardens

 In "Selma's Choice", Bart and Lisa Simpson travel with their aunt Selma to Duff Gardens, a parody of the Busch Gardens amusement park, but also containing elements of Disneyland.
 In the gift shop, Bart spots "beer goggles", spectacles that mimic what drunks see: they make Aunt Selma appear young, feminine, and beautiful to Bart - and also, somehow, alter her voice.
 Later, they see the mascots of Duff Beer, the Seven Duffs (a parody of Snow White and the Seven Dwarfs)—Sleazy, Queasy, Surly, Edgy, Tipsy, Dizzy, and Remorseful.

 In the same episode, there is also a direct parody of the "It's a Small World" attraction at Disney parks.
-In the cartoon, the boats float on a brown liquid as animatronic children sing "Duff beer for me, Duff beer for you, I'll have a Duff, You have one, too," over and over again.
+In the episode, the boats float on a brown liquid (heavily implied to be Duff beer) as animatronic children sing "Duff beer for me, Duff beer for you, I'll have a Duff, You have one, too," over and over again.
 Lisa drinks the liquid in the ride on a dare from Bart, and she freaks out from its hallucinogenic properties.

 Other Duff Gardens attractions include the Beeramid, the Beerquarium ("Home of the world's happiest fish"), the Beer Hall of Presidents, the Washing Machine ride, the Whiplash rollercoaster, singing group Hooray for Everything (who sing a politically correct version of Lou Reed's "Walk on the Wild Side" and are based on Up with People), and a direct parody of Disneyland's Main Street Electrical Parade.